 Sea birds washing up on the shoreline covered in a mysterious oily substance; young people in Ethiopia, suffering from discrimination and exclusion on account of their disability; families having to face life-changing decisions without the support of specialist genetic counsellors.

-You can read 20 such stories of how Plymouth University research has changed people’s lives in one way or another.
+You can read 20 such stories of how University of Plymouth research has changed people’s lives in one way or another.
 These case studies were at the heart of the Research Excellence Framework submission, which confirmed our standing as a top-50 university, with world-class research right across the spectrum of science and technology, health and medicine, business, arts and social sciences.

 It takes time to develop research expertise; it demands a commitment to invest in people, in teams, in resources.
 Over and again, these stories reiterate that hard-earned truth.
 And what is particularly impressive is the way that we are able to respond to significant issues when they arise and apply our expertise in genuinely impactful ways, changing lives in the process, guiding policy change, and transforming the way we look at the world.